Noahfinnce

-Noah Finn Adams, known professionally as NOAHFINNCE, is a British singer-songwriter, multi-instrumentalist and YouTuber.
+Noah Finn Adams (born 18 August 1999), known professionally as Noahfinnce (stylised in all caps), is a British singer-songwriter and YouTuber.

 Biography

 Early life

 Adams was raised in Ascot, England.
 His interest in music began when he was a young child.
-His dad introduced him to bands such as Nirvana, the Foo Fighters, and The Prodigy.
+His father introduced him to bands such as Nirvana, the Foo Fighters, and The Prodigy.
 The first band he can remember falling in love with is Busted.
 They inspired him to play guitar, although he only received an acoustic guitar at the time.

 During his teenage years, he became more involved in the pop punk and emo scene, looking up to bands such as My Chemical Romance, Pierce the Veil, and Neck Deep.
-He attended as many concerts as he could, meeting many of his best friends there.
+He attended many different concerts, meeting many of his best friends while doing so.

 YouTube

-Adams initially posted singing covers on Instagram, but in 2015 he moved his covers to his YouTube channel, then known as "Triggerwarningrat" as Instagram imposed a 15-second limit on videos at the time.
+Adams initially posted singing covers on Instagram.
+In 2015, he started posting his covers to his YouTube channel "Triggerwarningrat" as Instagram imposed a 15-second limit on videos at the time.
 As his channel grew, he began posting more vlog content alongside his covers.
 In 2017, Adams used the platform to come out as transgender and shared his transition journey, posting regular testosterone and top surgery updates.
-In 2018, Adams released his first original single, Asthma Attack, posting a music video on YouTube.
-With more than 800,000 subscribers, Adams now posts content discussing LGBTQ+ topics alongside his covers and original music videos.
+In 2018, Adams released his first original single, "Asthma Attack", posting a music video on YouTube, later explaining that he wrote it about being transgender and the double life he was living, being called his birth name and seen as a girl at school, while being a boy called Noah online.
+Adams now posts content discussing LGBTQ+ topics alongside his covers and original music videos.